 Receivers have obligations under legislation but also the security agreement.
 Receivers must not act beyond their powers specifically granted under these documents.

-Most security agreements require that an appointment of a receiver is made in writing.
-Further, most require that formal demand is made before an event of default occurs that may result in an appointment of a receiver.
+Most security agreements require that a formal demand is made before an event of default occurs that may result in an appointment of a receiver.

 The appointment of a receiver takes effect when the appointment documents are delivered to the receiver by the debenture holder or agent and the receiver overtly or tacitly accepts the position.

 Receivers must give written notice of the appointment to the grantor as a requirement under the Receivership Act 1993.
 Furthermore, from appointments commencing from 1 September 2020, a written notice of appointment must also be given to the Registrar of Companies with specific information required.
 Both notices must be given before the end of the next working day after the receiver’s appointment.

 At Norling Law our expert receivership lawyers offer a FREE 30-minute Legal Consultation where we can discuss the issues and we can add strategic value.
 After the discussion, we can decide whether we can help you and at what cost.

 Status of Receiver

 If the receiver has been appointed by a secured creditor, he or she will take possession of the assets over which the debtor company has granted the security and will attempt to repay the secured creditor either by profitably managing the assets or by selling them, or by doing both.